 Film & Media

-Renewals: Faculty and staff may request to renew a film by sending an email to firstname.lastname@example.org before the film is due.
-The response to such a request will depend upon any pending reservations from other borrowers for that film.
+Renewals: Library users may request to renew a film by sending an email to email@example.com before the film is due.
+Renewals are possible depending upon pending holds from other users.

 Classroom Viewing (Faculty / Staff Only)